California Statutory Forms Required High Rejection Risk

 • Strict statutory compliance expectations

-• Automated or semi-automated document validation systems
+• Automated validation systems

-• Higher scrutiny on final waivers and closeout paperwork
+• Higher scrutiny on final waivers

 • Low tolerance for modified language